JasnoorSekhon16/Diary_daily_25/README.md

 | Run Disk Cleanup                | Run `cleanmgr` to delete temporary and malicious leftover files                |
 | Update Windows                  | Install the latest security updates via *Settings > Windows Update*            |
 | Use Command-Line Repairs        | Run `sfc /scannow` and `DISM /Online /Cleanup-Image /RestoreHealth`            |

+# Day7 of training

+# Networking

+# 🔹 What is an IP Address?

+IP Address (Internet Protocol Address) is a unique number assigned to each device on a network.

+It identifies a host on a network and enables devices to communicate.

+** Types of IP Addresses**

+1. IPv4 (Internet Protocol version 4)

+- Format: XXX.XXX.XXX.XXX (e.g. 192.168.1.1)

+- 32-bit address (4 bytes)

+- Range: 0.0.0.0 to 255.255.255.255

+- About 4.3 billion unique addresses

+2. IPv6

+- 128-bit address (more than 340 undecillion addresses!)

+- Format: 8 groups of 4 hexadecimal digits (e.g. 2001:0db8:85a3:0000:0000:8a2e:0370:7334)

+- Developed due to IPv4 exhaustion